 An Explanation of Benefits summary is also available upon request.
-To get a copy, please contact Customer Care (phone numbers are printed on the back cover of this booklet).
+To get a copy, please contact Customer Care (phone numbers are printed on the last page of this booklet).

-SECTION 4 Your monthly premium for PERS Choice Medicare Part D PDP
+SECTION 4 Your monthly premium for PERSCare Medicare Part D PDP